ed-lau/riana/README.md

 Install Python 3.7+ and pip.
 See instructions on Python website for specific instructions for your operating system.

-Riana can be installed from PyPI via pip.
+Riana can be installed from PyPI via pip or directly from GitHub.
 We recommend using a virtual environment.

     $ pip install riana